Bitlogic-templates/eagle-eye/README.md

-# Eclypsium E2E starter project with Playwright
+# E2E starter project with Playwright

 A foundational repository designed for creating end-to-end (E2E) tests using Cucumber(7) alongside Playwright and implemented in Typescript.